We wait, and the story of the prodigal son becomes more real.

 ANGER

 You might feel angry.
 Or confused.
-‘Why would he/she do this?
+‘Why would they do this?
 After all we’ve given and done?’

 You may feel betrayed.
-‘Why would he/she lie to me?
-I trusted him/her!’
+‘Why would they lie to me?
+I trusted them!’

 These are common feelings.
-Admit those feelings to each other, and to God, as a prayer.
+Admit those feelings to each other, and to God.

 Then hear Father Greg’s words here (possibly my favorite teaching of his, which has deepened me through years of this work):